Matisse show in Paris reveals his obsessive nature

 Born in 1869 in Picardy in northern France, he studied law before discovering a love of art in 1890, while recovering from a bout of appendicitis, later achieving success with his first exhibition in 1896 with his "Woman Reading"

-After coming under the influence of the Neo-Impressionists or Pointillists, he went on to research new techniques, eventually developing the broader brush strokes and passion for pure color that would characterize his work.
+After coming under the influence of the Neo-Impressionists or Pointillists, he went on to research new techniques, eventually developing the broader brush strokes and passion for pure colour that would characterise his work.

 Matisse died in 1954 in Nice on the French Riviera.